proxmox/proxmox-backup/docs/backup-client.rst

 The ``--repository`` option can get quite long and is used by all commands.
 You can avoid having to enter this value by setting the environment variable ``PBS_REPOSITORY``.
 Note that if you would like this to remain set over multiple sessions, you should instead add the below line to your ``.bashrc`` file.

 .. code-block:: console

   # export PBS_REPOSITORY=backup-server:store1

-After this you can execute all commands without specifying the ``--repository`` option.
+After this, you can execute all commands without having to specify the ``--repository`` option.

-One single backup is allowed to contain more than one archive.
-For example, if you want to backup two disks mounted at ``/mnt/disk1`` and ``/mnt/disk2``:
+A single backup is allowed to contain more than one archive.
+For example, if you want to back up two disks mounted at ``/mnt/disk1`` and ``/mnt/disk2``:

 .. code-block:: console